Skip to content

 Microsoft Dynamics 365 logo

-Our top pick for automotive ERP in 2026.
+Ranked #3 of 8 for automotive buyers.
 Microsoft Dynamics 365 is best suited to mid-to-large companies in the Microsoft ecosystem, with deployments ranging across mid-market (251-1,000 employees), upper mid-market (1,001-5,000 employees), and enterprise (5,000+ employees).
 Used by 500,000+ companies worldwide — fastest-growing enterprise ERP — a track record that matters when you're committing to a system that'll run your automotive operations for the next decade.

 For automotive buyers specifically, Microsoft Dynamics 365's strongest modules are Finance & Accounting, Manufacturing, Supply Chain — and crucially, all three are rated "strong" rather than "good enough", which matters when these are the systems your daily operations actually run on.
 Around the edges, Ecommerce and Quality Management sit at "moderate" — workable, but the modules where Microsoft Dynamics 365 stops being a clear best-of-breed candidate.
 The platform is also a credible fit if your roadmap includes manufacturing, retail, professional services adjacencies, where the same vendor's reference base extends.